Zdenka Fantlová: Biography

 Fantlová was born in Blatná on 28 March 1922, and grew up in Rokycany in Czechoslovakia.
+There, she attended grammar school, but due to her Jewish background she was expelled from her studies at the beginning of the Second World War.

-She and her family, like large parts of the Jewish population in Czechoslovakia, were deported in January 1942 to the ghetto in Theresienstadt, where her boyfriend Arno had also previously been taken.
-Faced with the prospect of being abducted from Theresienstadt, Arno made a pewter ring with the inscription "Arno 13.6.1942" which he gave to Zdenka as an engagement gift.
-The next day, Arno was abducted and never seen again.
-Under difficult circumstances, Zdenka kept the pewter ring as a memento of her youthful love, and it later became part of the title of her autobiography.
+Together with her family, like a large part of the Jewish population in Czechoslovakia, Fantlová was deported in January 1942 to the Theresienstadt ghetto, where her boyfriend Arno had also previously been taken.
+Faced with the prospect of being transported out of Theresienstadt, Arno made a pewter ring with the inscription "Arno 13.6.1942", which he gave to Zdenka as an engagement gift.
+The next day, Arno was taken away and was never seen again.
+Under difficult circumstances, Zdenka kept the ring as a memento of her youthful love, and it later became part of the title of her autobiography.

+Fantlová participated in organized theatre performances in the ghetto (both Czech and German productions for adults and children), which were permitted by the Nazis as part of a staged demonstration of cultural like in the ghetto for a Red Cross inspection.

-Fantlová participated in the theatre activities that occurred in Theresienstadt.
-The ghetto was closed in autumn 1944 and its inhabitants were moved on to other camps.
-On 17 October 1944, Fantlová and her mother and sister were deported in cattle cars to Auschwitz, where the mother was murdered shortly after arrival.
-She and her sister Lydia then passed through the camps Gross-Rosen in Germany, Mauthausen in Austria and finally Bergen-Belsen, where her sister Lydia died in the typhus epidemic that raged there.
-Fantlová survived and was liberated by the British Army on 15 April 1945.
-Fantlová stayed for a time in Sweden, where she received care and recovery under the auspices of the Red Cross.
+The ghetto was closed in autumn 1944 and its inhabitants were transferred to other camps.
+On 17 October 1944, Fantlová, together with her mother and sister, was deported in cattle cars to Auschwitz-Birkenau, where her mother was murdered shortly after arrival.

+Her time in Auschwitz-Birkenau is commemorated by a suitcase bearing her name displayed in a glass case.
+Fantlová and her sister Lydia were then transferred to different camps; Gross-Rosen in Germany, Mauthausen in Austria, and finally Bergen-Belsen in Germany, where her sister Lydia died during a typhus epidemic.
+Fantlová survived the camps.

+On 15 April 1945, the camp was liberated by the British Army.
+After the war, Fantlová lived for some time in Sweden, where she was able to receive urgent care and recovery under the auspices of the Red Cross.

-Fantlová emigrated in 1949 to Australia where she worked as an actor, and in 1969 moved to London.
-For many years, she came to visit schools and other organisations and tell about her experiences of Nazi abuse during the Second World War.
+In 1949 Fantlová moved to Australia, where she worked as an actor, and in 1969 she moved to London.
+For many years, Fantlová visited schools and other organisations to speak about her experiences of Nazi abuse during the Second World War.

+Fantlová's autobiography, The Tin Ring, was originally written in Czech and was not translated into other languages until 2010.
+The book later served as the basis of a one-woman stage show.

-Fantlová died on 14 November 2022, at the age of 100.
+Fantlová died in London on 14 November 2022 at the age of 100.
+A memorial plaque bearing her name is installed on the house in Rokycany where she lived.